Customer service team meetings are a great platform to discuss changes, ideas, and challenges that affect your support team.

 Luckily, we’re not going to allow you to fall into that trap (or bathtub if you’re a cat).

-Because by the end of this article you’ll know exactly how to get the most out of your weekly meetings with your very own 45-minute customer service team meeting agenda template.
+By the end of this article, you’ll know exactly how to get the most out of your weekly meetings with your very own 45-minute customer service team meeting agenda template.

 Along with our top tips to make these meetings as engaging and productive as possible.